isobelthompson/nhsbsa-digital-playbook/src/data-visualisation/pie-and-donut-charts/pie-and-donut.md

 ## Best Practice

-ONS have some best practice guidance on pie charts, and a check list to follow (https://analysisfunction.civilservice.gov.uk/policy-store/charts-a-checklist).
+ONS have some best practice guidance on pie charts, and [a check list to follow](https://analysisfunction.civilservice.gov.uk/policy-store/charts-a-checklist).

 - **Only use pie charts when the categories form part of a whole.** If the categories do not add up to a distinct ‘whole’, use a different chart
 - **Do not use pie charts when two or more categories are a similar size.** In this situation it is better to use a bar chart